 Thank you for choosing Midtown OBGYN for your pregnancy care!

-We know your baby is your main priority, but we want to ensure you continue to take care of yourself too!
+At My Midtown OBGYN in Denver, CO, we know your baby is your main priority, but we want to ensure you continue to take care of yourself too!
 Please call (303) 321-2166 to make an appointment for your 6 week postpartum visit.
-If you had a c-section, you will need a 2 week postpartum visit as well.

 Pain Control After Delivery

 You may take Ibuprofen which is also known as Motrin or Advil.
 You may take 600 mg every 6 hours (or 800 mg every 8 hours) as needed for discomfort.
 Ibuprofen is preferable to Percocet because it does not cause sleepiness or constipation and it is non-addictive.
 Do not take Ibuprofen on an empty stomach.
 If you need additional pain relief, continue taking Ibuprofen, and add Percocet or Vicodin.
 You may take 1-2 Percocet or 1-2 Vicodin by mouth every 3-4 hours as needed for moderate to severe pain.
 Do not take on an empty stomach.
 These are narcotic medications that may cause sedation and constipation.
 Both medications are safe while breastfeeding.